Moderate alcohol consumption—a glass of wine with dinner or a few drinks at a party—is no cause for concern for many people.

-About 20 percent of Americans with an anxiety or mood disorder such as depression have an alcohol or other substance abuse disorder, and about 20 percent of those with an alcohol or substance abuse disorder also have an anxiety or mood disorder.
+About 20 percent of Americans with an anxiety or mood disorder such as depression have an alcohol or other substance use disorder, and about 20 percent of those with an alcohol or substance use disorder also have an anxiety or mood disorder.

-Most people with alcohol or substance abuse and an anxiety disorder experience them independently, but having both can be a vicious cycle.
+Most people with alcohol or substance use and anxiety disorders experience them independently, but having both can be a vicious cycle.

 The symptoms of one disorder can make the symptoms another worse; an anxiety disorder may lead to using alcohol or other substances to self-medicate or alleviate anxiety symptoms.

 Social Anxiety Disorder

 The co-occurrence of substance abuse, particularly alcohol abuse, is common among people who have social anxiety disorder .
 People with this disorder report that alcohol helps lessen their social anxiety, although it often makes it worse.
 Alcohol abuse usually develops after the onset of this disorder.

 Read more about social anxiety disorder and alcohol abuse .

 PTSD and substance abuse commonly occur together.
 People suffering from this disorder often use alcohol or drugs to try to ease their anxiety, but substance abuse can exacerbate PTSD symptoms.